 Now you know that “roofing cop” isn’t a real roofing term—you’re looking for ridge caps or roof coping.
 These legitimate components provide essential protection that keeps your home dry and structurally sound for years.

 Whether you need ridge caps for peaked roofs or coping for flat roof walls, a professional evaluation ensures you get the right solution.
-Your roof investment deserves proper protection with quality materials and expert installation techniques.
+Your roof shields everything you own—don’t leave its most vulnerable spots to guesswork.
+Quality materials and professional installation pay for themselves in peace of mind.